 - Clark County Food Bank Distribution – we are a distribution site for fresh produce twice a month during the summer.
 Food Bank Fresh is geared for low-income families who find it difficult or impossible to purchase fresh fruits and vegetables at traditional grocery stores.
 All items at the market are free.

-- Sharing Meals – we believe in the nourishment of warm, healthy food and always leap on the opportunity to provide meals, whether it’s at the Share House men’s shelter, for our guests in Safe Park or through Family Promise of Clark County.
+- Sharing Meals – we believe in the nourishment of warm, healthy food and always leap on the opportunity to provide meals, whether it’s at the Share House men’s shelter or through Family Promise of Clark County.

 During the summer, Mill Plain UMC hosts a literacy program to help children maintain their reading skills throughout the summer.
 Students are paired with adults to read self-selected books aloud.
 The program partners with Hearthwood and Mill Plain Elementary schools, but everyone is invited to join.